-Your child needs to sit comfortably on the toilet.
-Their feet need to be supported on a stool so that their knees are higher than their hips.
+Your child needs to be comfortably placed on the toilet.
+Their feet need to be supported on something like a foot stool so their knees are higher than the hips.
 Their back should be straight and tummy pushed out.
-Ask them to push down and use their tummy muscles to try to pass a stool.
-Blowing, coughing or laughing may help.
-Try not to leave them on the toilet for more than 10 minutes as they will get bored and disinterested.
+They should be encouraged to push down and use their tummy muscles in an attempt to pass a stool using the defecation reflex (see picture below).
+Blowing, coughing or laughing may help the process and the "Rock and Pop method" is also very effective.
+Avoid leaving them on the toilet for more than 10 minutes as they will get bored and disinterested.

-Image from National Continence Foundation
+© Image source: National Continence Foundation

-Positioning to help with the bowel program should be started as soon as it is safe for your child.
-The upright position allows gravity to help pass the stool out of the rectum.
+Positioning to help with the bowel program should be started as soon as safe to do so.
+The upright position allows gravity to assist passing the stool out of the rectum.
 It also helps the person to learn to push out of the rectum.